richtr/doe/README.md

-# Device Orientation Emulator
+# doe

+##### The Device Orientation API and Screen Orientation API Emulator for developing and debugging sensor-related web apps.

-A simple and precise device orientation emulator for web browsers that do not support device orientation events.
+Doe is a simple and precise device orientation and screen orientation API emulator for web browsers that do not provide native sensor support.

+It can be used to build and debug device orientation and screen orientation aware applications without needing to constantly test it on different devices.

+If it works in doe then it will work on devices too!

-## Demo
+#### Demo

 In any web browser that does not support device orientation (e.g. Desktop browsers) open one of the following pages: